boxcutter/debian/README.md

 ## Building the Vagrant boxes

-To build all the boxes, you will need both VirtualBox, VMware Fusion, and Parallels Desktop for Mac installed.
+To build all the boxes, you will need VirtualBox, VMware Fusion, and Parallels Desktop for Mac installed.

 Parallels requires that the